 Board Function & Responsibility

-One of the perks of co-op membership is the ability to apply to run for an open board seat.
+One of the perks of co-op membership is applying to run for an open board seat.
 Each October, co-op member-owners elect new board members for three-year terms.
 This is an exciting opportunity to serve your community and lead your co-op in shaping our collective future.
-Learn more by submitting a board interest request and we’ll get back to you soon with additional details.
+Learn more by submitting a board interest request, and we’ll get back to you with additional details.

 Finance Committee Member

 Noel holds a B.S. in Marketing and Master of Urban and Regional Planning, and currently works in the St. Paul Mayor’s office as an adviser on community-informed economic and infrastructure development.